deMGoncalves/kuba.io/src/standard/README.md

 The Standard Workspace includes the following packages:

+- **asset**: The Asset module provides functionality for handling static assets in your application.
 - **css**: The css package is a lightweight utility that simplifies working with CSS code in JavaScript projects.
 - **description**: The Description package is responsible for managing the description of the web page.
 - **f**: Is a functional programming utility package that provides a set of utility functions for working with JavaScript functions and function arguments.